Shahdeo Singh

 Shahzada Bahadur Shahdeo Singh (born 1844) (शेर सिंह), also spelt as Shiv Deo Singh or Shivdev Singh, was the son of Sher Singh, Maharaja of the Sikh Empire, and his wife, Dakno Kaur(Chang Rani).
 He was awarded a jagir outside of Punjab worth Rs.
 10,000 after 1849.'
+Along with Duleep Singh, Shahdeo Singh was one of the few surviving legitimate claimants to the Sikh throne as a direct descendant of Ranjit Singh after the annexation of Punjab by the British in 1849.

 Life in exile

 Fatehgarh

-When his uncle, Duleep Singh, was deposed by the East India Company on 29 March 1849 and sent to reside at Fategarh on 21 December 1849, Shahdeo, along with her mother, accompanied him at the age of five.
+When his uncle, Duleep Singh, was deposed by the East India Company on 29 March 1849 and sent to reside at Fategarh on 21 December 1849, Shahdeo, along with her mother, accompanied him at the age of five, they went on a pilgrimage (as stated by their companion, Satnamo Kaur), to Benares.
 He was then placed in the care of Sardar Bahadur Bur Singh of Mukerian.